 Our work is carried out by two full time members of staff complimented by two part-time members of staff and a small team of trained volunteers.

-All of our staff and volunteers are Garda Vetted and a copy of our rigorous Child Protection Policy is available on request.
+All of our staff and volunteers are Garda Vetted and a copy of our comprehensive Child Safeguarding Strategy is available on request.